umd-lib/vagrant-drum/README.md

 How it Works
 ------------

-'vagrant-dspace' does all of the following for you:
+'vagrant-drum' does all of the following for you:

 * Spins up an Ubuntu 12.04 VM using Vagrant
-* Installs some of the basic prerequisites for DSpace Development (namely: Git, Java, Maven)
+* Installs some of the basic prerequisites for Drum Development (namely: Git, Java, Maven)
-* Clones DSpace source from GitHub to `~/dspace-src/` (under the default 'vagrant' user account)
 * Installs/Configures PostgreSQL
    * We install [puppetlabs/postgresql](http://forge.puppetlabs.com/puppetlabs/postgresql) (via [librarian-puppet](http://librarian-puppet.com/)),
      and then use that Puppet module to setup PostgreSQL